How to Change WordPress Admin Email?

 • Enter your new email address in this field.

-• Click the confirmation link in the email to complete the process.
+• Click the confirmation link and complete the process.

 Updating Email through User Profile